 5. The Coaching Speaker

 You also need to be a Coaching Speaker during your presentation.
 This can create the biggest transformation for your audience.
 When you coach someone and help them work through it, the insights people can have can become amazing.
 It’s how you gain a loyal customer for life.

 When will you know the time to use the Coaching Speaker?
 You can’t structure this into your presentation at a pre-determined point.
 Your Inspired Speaker will tell you when it’s time.
 Public speaking takes time and effort.

-One more tip on how to be a great professional speaker?
-Take the persona of these five versions of your inner speaker and combine them into you.
+Want one more tip on how to become a great public speaker?
+Take the persona of these five versions of your inner speaker and combine them into one.
 Although they’re different, they’re all related.
-Each of them must be present in your presentation.
+Each one must be present whenever you do a presentation.
 Just to give you a guide, remember, the Inspired Speaker is the leader of them all.
-It must be incorporated into all parts of your presentation to make it successful.
+It must be incorporated into all parts of your talk if you want to succeed.

 Start public speaking and apply these five versions of how to be a great speaker!
 Don’t forget to share the outcome with me.

 Editor’s Note: This post was originally published in April 2017 and has been updated for quality and relevancy.